How far in advance should I book?

 What about the mosquitoes?

-In this pristine coastal environment, insects are an integral part of life.
-During the warmer, wetter months, guests feel most comfortable in light, long-sleeved shirts, and long pants.
-Insect repellents, in a variety of types, are available at all guest houses, the Hunting Lodge, and in our Naturalist trucks.
+In this pristine coastal environment, insects are an integral part of life, and may be prevalent during your visit.
+During the warmer, wetter months, the mosquitos are prolific; it can be intense for guests who are not used to being out in the wild.
+During these times, guests feel most comfortable in light, long-sleeved shirts, and long pants.
+Insect repellents, in a variety of types, as well as mesh bug jackets, are available at all guest houses, the Hunting Lodge, and in our Naturalist trucks.

 What is the service charge?